 One of the easiest ways to enter the real estate market is to do so as an investor.
 Today, there are many platforms that crowdsource the investment process.
 These platforms choose a group of expertly-vetted properties and have investors contribute to a collective pool, with each investor sharing in the reward.

-You don’t have to be an accredited investor with Fundrise, and you can get started on real estate investing with only $500.
-Once you reach the $1,000 threshold, you can upgrade to a core plan to increase your returns.
+You don’t have to be an accredited investor with Fundrise, and you can get started on real estate investing with only $10.
 Fundrise loans money to commercial real estate buyers, then bundles those loans, offering them as investments through its platform.

 DiversyFund is yet another investing platform that allows you to invest in real estate without purchasing a property.
 The company offers investment funds of private market assets including real estate, and investors can start with as little as $500.
 They also feature zero management fees and a commitment to helping investors of all income levels grow their wealth, making it a great option for investors in their twenties.